determined-ai/determined/docs/training/setup-guide/custom-env.rst

  Environment Variables
 ***********************

-For both trial runners and commands, Determined allows users to configure the environment variables inside the container through the ``environment.environment_variables`` configuration field of the :ref:`experiment <experiment-config-reference>` or :ref:`task <command-notebook-configuration>` config.
+For both trial runners and commands, you can configure the environment variables inside the container using the :ref:`experiment <experiment-configuration>` or :ref:`task
+<command-notebook-configuration>` ``environment.environment_variables`` configuration field.
+The
-The format is a list of strings in the format ``NAME=VALUE``:
+format is a list of ``NAME=VALUE`` strings.
+For example:

 .. code:: yaml